slackhack/ProgressBarDemo/README.md

   * Not tested on older browsers
   * Uses the ECMA5.1 syntax, rather than ECMA6
-  * I have not added the npm packages into the repository
+  * I have not added the npm packages into the repository (run npm install to setup on your PC)
   * There is only a handful unit tests to highlight how Jest tests are created